Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

     || runResponse.Value.Status == RunStatus.InProgress);
 ```

-Note that, when using supported models, the assistant may request that several functions be called in parallel.
-Older
-models may only call one function at a time.

-Once all needed function calls have been resolved, the run will proceed normally and the completed messages on the
-thread will contain model output supplemented by the provided function tool outputs.

 ## Troubleshooting

-When you interact with Azure OpenAI using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][openai_rest] requests.
+When you interact with Azure AI Projects using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests.

-For example, if you try to create a client using an endpoint that doesn't match your Azure OpenAI Resource endpoint, a `404` error is returned, indicating `Resource Not Found`.
+For example, if you try to create a client using an endpoint that doesn't match your Azure AI Resource endpoint, a `404` error is returned, indicating `Resource Not Found`.

 ## Next steps

-* Provide a link to additional code examples, ideally to those sitting alongside the README in the package's `/samples` directory.
+* Provide a link to additional code examples, ideally to those sitting alongside the README in the package's `/tests/samples` directory.
 * If appropriate, point users to other packages that might be useful.
 * If you think there's a good chance that developers might stumble across your package in error (because they're searching for specific functionality and mistakenly think the package provides that functionality), point them to the packages they might be looking for.

 ## Contributing

-See the [Azure SDK CONTRIBUTING.md][openai_contrib] for details on building, testing, and contributing to this library.
+See the [Azure SDK CONTRIBUTING.md][aiprojects_contrib] for details on building, testing, and contributing to this library.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].